poblabs/weewx-belchertown/README.md

 You can also override the theme using a URL setting.
 Simply add `?theme=dark` or `?theme=light` at the end of the website URL to force a theme.
 For example: https://belchertownweather.com/?theme=dark will force my website to dark mode. **Using a URL override will also disable auto theme mode.** To reset back to normal auto theme mode, you can add `?theme=auto` to the URL, or the tab or browser must be closed and re-opened.

+## Custom CSS

+If you have custom CSS you want to persist across upgrades, simply create a `custom.css` file in your `HTML_DIR`.
+Any overrides here will be present on the site right away and will persist across upgrades of the skin.

 ## Skin Options

 The Belchertown skin will work as a very basic skin once installed using the default values in the table below.